kash-patel/advindata-homicide/README.md

-# Homicide Case Status Prediction
+# Homicide Case Information Exploration and Inference

-Predicting the status of homicide cases after some days, based on data from data collected by the Washington Post on homicides from 2007 to 2017, found at https://www.kaggle.com/datasets/joebeachcapital/homicides.
+Predicting the status of homicide cases after some days, based on data from data collected by the Washington Post on homicides from 2007 to 2017, found at https://www.kaggle.com/datasets/joebeachcapital/homicides, as well as data from [Murder Accountability Project](https://www.murderdata.org/p/data-docs.html), dowloaded September 19, 2023.

-## Outline

-1. Summary (abstract)
-2. Problem statement (introduction)
-3. Data information
-4. Data splitting
-5. Data quality checks and transformations
-6. EDA
-    - Traditional
-    - Clustering
-7. Machine learning task outline
-8. Data preparation for ML
-    - Create preprocessing pipeline
-9. Selection and training of models
-    - DecisionTreeClassifier
-    - RandomForestClassifier ?
-    - GradientBoostingClassifier
-    - CategoricalNaiveBayesClassifier
-10. Predictions (results)
-11. Discussion
-12. Conclusion
+### Chapter 1

+In chapter 1, we gather the data and clean and preprocess it for further investigation.
+Specifically, we compare how the information represented in each dataset differs, and evaluate the difficulty in combining them.